64th Separate Guards Motor Rifle Brigade: Russian invasion of Ukraine

 The unit was deployed northwest of Kyiv during the initial 2022 Russian invasion of Ukraine.
 The brigade was named by the Ukrainian Ministry of Defense as responsible for the Bucha massacre in March, where bodies were found mutilated and burnt, and girls as young as fourteen reported being raped.
 Ukraine's Ministry of Defense stated that it knew the names and other personal information of several soldiers tied to the brigade.

 Shortly afterward, on 18 April 2022, the brigade received the honorary guards status from Russian president Vladimir Putin and became known as the 64th Separate Guards Motor Rifle Brigade.

 After the Russian retreat from Kyiv Oblast, the brigade was rushed to redeploy and participate in the battle of Donbas.
 In April, the brigade was reported to have been engaged by Ukrainian forces at Izium, and taken losses there.
 In June, Ukraine claimed to have destroyed almost all of the 35th Combined Arms Army there.
 According to Ukraine, Russians published photos of their dead soldiers from the brigade.

 Citing a report from Radio Free Europe/Radio Liberty, the Institute for the Study of War concluded that the brigade had likely been destroyed as "part of an intentional Kremlin effort to conceal war crimes it committed in Kyiv Oblast."
 The report went further stating that of the 1,500 members of the brigade, losses were estimated at 200-300 killed and as much as 700–1,050 wounded during fighting at Izium and Sloviansk, and that the unit "largely ceased to exist."
 The unit was then directly hit by the main Ukrainian thrust during the Kharkiv counteroffensive, and afterwards ceased to be mentioned in the Russian order of battle again, corroborating reports by the Ukrainians that the Brigade's remnants had suffered 90% casualties during the offensive, with only a few dozen managing to escape encirclement and subsequent destruction.

+In May 2026, a reconstituted 64th Brigade was hit by drones belonging to the Unmanned Systems Forces of Ukraine in the training ground at Trokhizbenka.